Nottingham Castle: Royal residence

 part of the roof of the Great Hall is fallen down both timber and lead.
 Also the new building there is in dekay of timber, lead and glass.

 In 1536, the Earl of Rutland had the castle reinforced with a new drawbridge and its garrison increased from a few dozen men to a few hundred in response to the Pilgrimage of Grace.
+The castle was proposed as a venue for a meeting between Elizabeth I and Mary, Queen of Scots, in June 1562, with masques staged in the Great Hall, but the event was cancelled.